kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### Alpha to Beta Graduation

 - Gather feedback from developers and surveys
-- At least 1 CNI provider must provide the implementation for the complete set of alpha features
+- At least 2 CNI provider must provide the implementation for the complete set of alpha features
 - Evaluate "future work" items based on feedback from community

 #### Beta to GA Graduation

-- At least 2 CNI providers must provide the implementation for the complete set of alpha features
+- At least 4 CNI providers must provide the implementation for the complete set of beta features
 - More rigorous forms of testing
   — e.g., downgrade tests and scalability tests
 - Allowing time for feedback